dribnet/purvs/README.md

 I've been really adding to all the layers amd making sure that every time you zoom in you get a different zone and different elements of interest.
 I'm going to try add as much more as I can and also move on to fixing the 'tour.'

+UPDATE

+I've now done the tour, I've added a location for each level to really capture the details of all of this the way I wanted.
+Will still take more time to add more details and elements.